-In such cases documents and communications may fall within both categories which raises the possibility that the claim of client legal privilege in those cases may have to be litigated to determine whether the privilege applies or not.18 would be content with a regime whereby privilege is retained in documents or communications relating to the representation of a client from the time the ACCC makes the client aware of the investigation.
+In such cases documents and communications may fall within both categories which raises the possibility that the claim of client legal privilege in those cases may have to be litigated to determine whether the privilege applies or not.

+7.17 The Australian Competition and Consumer Commission (ACCC) submitted that it would be content with a regime whereby privilege is retained in documents or communications relating to the representation of a client from the time the ACCC makes the client aware of the investigation.
 The ACCC realises that where it is investigating past conduct, such material is generally not part of the 'matter' under investigation.
-Insofar as such material may fall within that description (for example, where the conduct is ongoing or for proposed mergers), the ACCC is prepared to accept a practical solution whereby, even in these cases, privilege remains available from the point where the ACCC makes the client aware of the investigation.19
+Insofar as such material may fall within that description (for example, where the conduct is ongoing or for proposed mergers), the ACCC is prepared to accept a practical solution whereby, even in these cases, privilege remains available from the point where the ACCC makes the client aware of the investigation.